ppoiter/Visualising-Gender-Gap-in-College-Degrees/README.md

 # Visualising-Gender-Gap-in-College-Degrees

-Visualizing the gender gap across college degrees using Matplotlib and Pandas
+This project explores the number of women in various majors in the United States between 1968 and 2011 in comparison to the amount of men.
+Tools used include Matplotlib and Pandas